National Collegiate Athletic Association: Player eligibility

 The NCAA requires all of its athletes to be amateurs.
 All incoming athletes must be certified as amateurs.
 To remain eligible, athletes must not sign contract with sports clubs, earn a salary playing a sport, try out for professional sports, or enter into agreements with agents.

 To participate in college athletics in their freshman year, the NCAA requires that students meet three criteria: having graduated from high school, be completing the minimum required academic courses, and having qualifying grade-point average (GPA).

 The 16 academic credits are four courses in English, two courses in math, two classes in social science, two in natural or physical science, and one additional course in English, math, natural or physical science, or another academic course such as a foreign language.

 To meet the Division I requirements for grade point average, the lowest possible high school GPA a student may have to be eligible with to play in their freshman year is a 2.30 (2.20 for Division II or III), but they are allowed to play beginning in their second year with a GPA of 2.00.

 As of the 2017–18 school year, a high school student may sign a letter of intent to enter and play football for a Division I or Division II college in either of two periods.
 The first, introduced in 2017–18, is a three-day period in mid-December, coinciding with the first three days of the previously existing signing period for junior college players.
 The second period, which before 2017 was the only one allowed for signings of high school players, starts on the first Wednesday in February.
 In August 2011, the NCAA announced plans to raise academic requirements for postseason competition, including its two most prominent competitions, football's now-defunct Bowl Championship Series (replaced in 2014 by the College Football Playoff) and the Division I men's basketball tournament; the new requirement, which are based on an "Academic Progress Rate" (APR) that measures retention and graduation rates, and is calculated on a four-year, rolling basis.
 The changes raise the rate from 900 to 930, which represents a 50% graduation rate.

 Student-athletes can accept prize money from tournaments or competitions if they do not exceed the total expenses from the event.
 For example, during high school, D1 tennis players may take up to $10,000 in total prize money.
 If the student surpassed the amount of $10,000 of prize money in a calendar year, they would lose eligibility.

-Students are generally allowed to compete athletically for four years.
+Students are only allowed to compete athletically for four years.
 Athletes are allowed to sit out a year while still attending school but not lose a year of eligibility by redshirting.
-In other words, a student has five years from the time they begin college to play four seasons.
+In other words, a student has five years from the time they begin college to play four seasons before getting drafted to any professional sports teams.